KingTugce/Teaching-kids/README.md

-# teaching lectures for kids
+# teaching coding to kids
 Examples